cissa-unimelb/info/role-descriptions.md

 **Attributes of this role could be:**

-- Deeply interested in product-related areas.
+- Deeply interested in UI/UX and Product Management related areas.
 - Creative and passionate.
 - Innovative, with plans and ideas for new events and initiatives.
-- Organised.
+- Have strong knowledge of design thinking and principles
+- Proficient in Figma and Adobe Suite, with a strong portfolio demonstrating design skills.

 ### People & Culture Director